 Ireland Byelections Set for 22 May as Government Faces Political Pressure

-Taoiseach Simon Harris is expected to call byelections this week for a polling date of 22 May, as the coalition government faces mounting political pressure following the fuel protests crisis, the resignation of a junior minister, and questions about US military overflights of Irish airspace.
+Taoiseach Simon Harris is expected to call byelections for 22 May 2026 in Dublin Central and Galway West, as the coalition government faces mounting political pressure following the fuel protests crisis, the resignation of junior minister Michael Healy-Rae, and a controversy over unreported US military overflights of Irish airspace.

 Background